collardeau/svelte-fluid-layout/README.md

 </style>
 ```

-It's important to give a width to the `main` slot on large screens (`.fluid-layout-large main` in this case), or else it will just take up the size of its inner content (which will be collapsed at first with no content). `section` and `menu` will take up whatever size is left and split it on the left and right of the `main` slot.
+It's important to give a width to the `main` slot on large screens (see style section above), or else it will just take up the size of its inner content (which will be collapsed at first with no content). `side1` and `side2` share whatever is left over.

+The `side1` and `side2` slots are optional in which case you get fewer columns in your layout.

 # Props

 ### `breakpoint`

-The breakpoint at which the layout becomes a single column.
+The breakpoint at which the layout switches from horizontal to vertical.
 Valid values are:

  - `sm` (640px)
  - `md`(768px),
  - `lg`(1024px),
  - `xl`(1200px).

+ The default value is `sm`;

  ```html
  <Layout breakpoint='md'>